BioCryst Pharmaceuticals Inc. (BCRX) and the Battle of Fundamentals vs. Technicals

-BioCryst Pharmaceuticals Inc. (NASDAQ:BCRX) went up by 3.01% from its latest closing price compared to the recent 1-year high of $8.99.
-The company’s stock price has collected 20.71% of gains in the last five trading sessions.
-Press Release reported on 01/07/21 that BioCryst Reports Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)
+BioCryst Pharmaceuticals Inc. (NASDAQ:BCRX) went up by 0.71% from its latest closing price compared to the recent 1-year high of $9.40.
+The company’s stock price has collected 7.22% of gains in the last five trading sessions.
+Press Release reported on 01/22/21 that Thinking about buying stock in iBio, Fluidigm Corp, Atossa Therapeutics, BioCryst Pharmaceuticals, or GameStop?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.